Nathaniel L Baker, M.S.

 All those who drink of this remedy recover in a short time, except those whom it does not help, who die.
 Therefore, it is obvious that it fails only in incurable cases. ~Galen (c.
 100 A.D.)

-I am currently a research biostatistician within the Division of Biostatistics.
+I am currently a research biostatistician within the Department of Public Health Sciences.

-The Division is housed within the Department of Public Health Sciences at the Medical University of South Carolina in Charleston.
+The Department is housed within the College of Medicine at the Medical University of South Carolina in Charleston.
 I completed my undergraduate degree at Augusta State

 University where I earned a Bachelor of Science in Mathematics